CGU Resources for 5C Instructors

 Our collaboration in The Claremont Colleges creates the rich and stimulating academic environment that is The Claremont Colleges.
 Thank you for sharing your resources with our CGU students.

 Process.
 CGU students register for all courses, including 5C classes, at CGU.
 This policy applies for all semesters, including summer.
-(See Register for Classes.)
+(See the Registering for Classes page)

 5C Courses.
 Agreements among The Claremont Colleges require CGU students to obtain instructor permission to register in a 5C course.
-Students complete the CGU Registration Form for Courses Offered at the 5C to document instructor permission.
+Students complete the Registration Form - Claremont Colleges Courses (available on the Registrar's Form Index) to document instructor permission.
 This form is also used by the student's department at CGU to indicate whether graduate credit is to be given for the student's enrollment in your course.
 Note that 5C courses that are added to the CGU Schedule of Classes have already been approved for graduate credit.

 Dropping 5C Classes.
-CGU students may drop 5C classes by submitting a completed Change in Registration (Add/Drop) Form to the CGU Registrar's Office.
+CGU students may drop 5C classes by submitting a completed Registration (Add/Drop) Form (CGU) (available on the Registrar's Form Index) to the CGU Registrar's Office.
 Your initial on this form provides evidence of your concurrence with the student's request to drop your class.

 Deadlines.
-Registration deadlines are published in the Academic Calendar.
-Reminders for selected deadlines are provided to students on the registrar's webpage.
+Registration deadlines are published in the CGU Academic Calendar and CGU students receive refunds based on the CGU calendar rather than the 5C calendar if there are discrepancies.
+Reminders for deadlines are provided to students on the registrar's webpage and via email.

 Exceptions.
 Exceptions to academic deadlines and financial policies require a petition by the student.
-Student instructions and forms are available at the CGU registrar's website.
-In some cases, students may need to confer with their CGU departments before filing a petition.
+Student instructions and forms are available on the Petitions and Exceptions to CGU Policy webpage on the CGU registrar's website.

 Class Rosters.
-Enrollment information about CGU students is uploaded to Jenzabar CX and should be available on your class rosters.
+Enrollment information about CGU students is uploaded to the 5C student records database and should be available on your class rosters.
 If a student does not appear on your class roster, the student may not be properly enrolled.
-Refer students to their CGU departments.
+Refer students to their CGU departments or to the CGU registrar's office.

 Sakai.
 If properly enrolled, CGU students will appear on your Sakai rosters.
 Ask students who do not appear in your Sakai community to verify their enrollment status in your course.

-CGU Uploads to Jenzabar and Sakai.
-Real-time updates from CGU systems to 5C systems are not yet available.
-Periodic updates are communicated between CGU and the 5C system.
+CGU Uploads to Jenzabar/Workday and Sakai.
+Real-time updates from CGU systems to 5C systems are not currently available.
+Periodic updates are communicated between CGU and the 5C systems.

 Process.
-Enrollment in an independent study activity requires completion and submission of the Enrollment Contract and Registration Form for Independent Coursework Credit.
-This form is available to students at both the Register for Classes and Register for Independent Study links.
+Enrollment in an independent study activity requires completion and submission of the Enrollment Contract & Registration Form for Independent Coursework (available on the Registrar's Form Index).
 The form should be completed jointly by the student and the instructor.
-Guidelines for instructors are available on the Registration & Enrollment page.
+Guidelines for instructors are available on the Registering for Classes page.
 Students submit completed forms direct to their CGU departments for approval.

 Deadlines.
 Deadlines for enrollment in independent study activities are the same as for all other classes.
 These deadlines are published in the Academic Calendar.